JACCU is looking for a Programme Maker

 - Maintain contact with Gemeente Utrecht, various organisations, schools and relevant courses in Utrecht to collaborate and build partnership

-- Work closely with artistic committee, marketing, visual design teams
+- Work closely with artistic committee, marketing and communication teams

 - Minimum 3 years experience in programme making in the Dutch art and culture sector